RhysSeeburger/RhysSeeburger.github.io/docs/content/00_community/teaching.md

     - url: /static/img/teaching.JPG

       caption: |
         The BRUCE Telescope at MPIA, Heidelberg.
 As part of my PhD studies, I have been tutoring the "Fortgeschrittenen Praktikum" ("Advanced Practical") course at the University of Heidelberg, teaching Bachelor students about CCD photometry in modern Astronomy.
 I have also supervised the BOGY Internship of a highschool student at the Haus der Astronomie (House of Astronomy), and continue regular conversation by email with the student.
+Image: Yanu Khusanov@

     - url: /static/img/ogden.svg
       caption: |